U.S. considers banning key exports to Chinese chipmaker SMIC - WSJ - NewsBreak

 U.S. considers banning key exports to Chinese chipmaker SMIC - WSJ

-Dec 9 (Reuters) - U.S. officials are considering discussing a Defense Department proposal this month to close regulatory loopholes that have allowed Chinese chipmaker SMIC (0981.HK) to buy critical U.S. technology, the Wall Street Journal reported on Thursday.
+(Reuters) - U.S. officials are considering discussing a Defense Department proposal this month to close regulatory loopholes that have allowed Chinese chipmaker SMIC to buy critical U.S. technology, the Wall Street Journal reported on Thursday.

 Some Commerce Department officials are trying to block the Defense Department’s proposal, the Journal added, citing people familiar with the matter.